emberjs/rfcs/text/0702-eslint-plugin-qunit.md

 Users will be able to find documentation for the new rules on the [eslint-plugin-qunit](https://github.com/platinumazure/eslint-plugin-qunit) GitHub page.
 Many IDEs will provide a link directly to the rule documentation on highlighted lint violations.

-Any violations of the new rules will be detected by `yarn lint:js` and in some cases autofixed by `yarn lint:js:fix`.
+Any violations of the new rules will be detected by `yarn lint` and in some cases autofixed by `yarn lint:fix`.

 ## Drawbacks